dzimony/GitLesson/README.md

 # GitLesson
 Start serious learning
-I must be very serious about it
+I must be very serious about it.seriously it worked